Talisman Games

 Frequently Asked Questions about Galac-Tac

 NOTE This page is under construction.
 Its appearance and especially content will be changing quite a bit in the near future.
-Please feel free to make suggestions or contributions about either.
+Please make suggestions or contributions about either.

 General Game Information